TomasHubelbauer/vscode-markdown-link-suggestions/todo/strip-header-markdown-syntax.md

-# Trim inline MarkDown formatting of section header
+# Strip header MarkDown syntax

 This is for display in `label` as well as to be able to correctly compute the `insertText` anchor.